 Configuring the dictionaries to use

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X, and click Spelling under Editor.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for OS X, and click Spelling under Editor.

 Define the set of dictionaries to be used for spellchecking.